openchattanooga/open-chattanooga-website/README.md

 ### On Your Local Machine

-If your change is more complicated than incorrect spelling or grammar, you will want to fork the project, clone your fork, and perform edits on your local machine.
+If your change is more complicated, you will want to fork the project, clone your fork, and perform edits on your local machine.

 #### Requirements